Speciality coffee subscription club

 This may not allow the water in the lower chamber to force through the bed of coffee and the build-up of pressure may result in the Moka pot starting to leak through the middle of the safety valve doesn’t function properly.

 Be extremely careful handling freshly brewed coffee straight from the hob.
-We advise pouring the coffee straight out into cups or a server and leaving the Moka pot on the stove to cool down.
+I’d advise pouring the coffee straight out into cups or a server and leaving the Moka pot on the stove to cool down.

 You should also allow good time for the mechanism to cool before cleaning.